 Qifei Zhao, Program Alumnus, BSc. in Computer Science

-The program is composed of 12 units offered online via live stream.
-Each unit is a 2-hour session with at least 30 minutes dedicated to interactive activities, moderated by instructors.
-Participants will be required to work on interactive activities, pre-reads and building a prototype of their model.
-The program will culminate with a ‘demo day’ to showcase your work with the opportunity for prizes.
+The program is composed of lectures, mentorship sessions and interactive projects, offered online via live stream.
+Each unit is a 3-hour session with at least 30 minutes dedicated to interactive activities, moderated by instructors.
+Participants will be required to do pre-reads, participate in interactive activities, and build a prototype of their model.
+The program will culminate with a ‘demo day’ with the opportunity to win a prize.

 Building a model prototype